 When former literal basement-dwelling film students grow up, get weird adult jobs and move to disparate parts of the country, how do they fill their evenings and stay in touch?
 Why, by calling each other over the internet and reliving their formative film experiences, of course!

 Having spent their precious, honey-hued childhood days with the curtains drawn to block out the sound of other kids’ joyful laughter, ploughing through stacks and stacks of tapes until the tracking was utterly fucked, our intrepid podcast crew are now out to discover just how much of that was a massive waste of time.
 Spoilers: a lot.

-In their Throwback series, Gali and Devlin will each take turns recommending a treasured film from their youth, then assess whether they hold up under more cynical, (somewhat) grown up scrutiny.
+In their Throwback series, Gali, Devlin, Patrick and guests will each take turns recommending a treasured film from their youth, then assess whether they hold up under more cynical, (somewhat) grown up scrutiny.